 My take:

-This is one of the few baby-adjacent products I didn’t mind carrying around in public.
-It’s subtle, stylish, and doesn’t scream “new mom.”
+This is one of the baby products I don’t mind carrying around in public.
+It’s subtle, stylish, and doesn’t scream “I’m breastfeeding.”
 Plus, the lid actually stays shut, which sounds basic, but we’ve all had coolers that pop open at the worst time.

 My take:

-This is my vibe.
-I don’t have time to decipher instruction manuals or troubleshoot techy gear.
+Agree 100%.
 I was able to use it straight out of the box with zero learning curve.
-Cleaning it in a hotel sink was also shockingly doable.
+Cleaning it in a hotel sink was shockingly simple.

 ⚠️ Common Themes in 1-Star Reviews